OUT OF RHYTHM (2013 - ...)

 The rhythm of life in big cities pulses at high speed.

 By choosing film and manually layering the images, my intention was to slow down.
 Analog photography demands time and attention—you can't immediately see the image, and the number of shots is limited.
-However, access to the rooftops and the time allowed to stay there were restricted.
+However, the access to the rooftops and the time allowed to stay there were restricted.
 Paradoxically, I ended up speeding up the process in an attempt to capture as many photos as possible within the brief window of time I was allowed to remain on each rooftop.
 Instead of softening the pace, the city imposed its own rhythm, completely out of sync with my desire for pause.
 As a result, and as a gesture of release, I hand-stitched discarded negatives onto one of the images.

 ... work in progress